INL/BlackLab/site/docs/server/rest-api/README.md

 ### Input format endpoints

-These give you information about input format configurations that BlackLab has access to: built-in formats as well as external format configuration files it found.
+These give you information about input format configurations that BlackLab has access to: built-in formats, external format configuration files it found, and user formats if available.

 There's also operations to add, update and delete private user formats; those are only available if user authentication and private user corpora are enabled.